tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 path1: /publishingapis.html
 ---

 This page is under construction.
-I realized the information wasn't accurate, so I'm reworking it.
-For a good explanation of headless CMSes, see [Headless CMS vs Decoupled CMS: The Ultimate Guide](https://www.coredna.com/blogs/headless-vs-decoupled-cms).
+In the meantime, for a good explanation of headless CMSes, see [Headless CMS vs Decoupled CMS: The Ultimate Guide](https://www.coredna.com/blogs/headless-vs-decoupled-cms).

 {% comment %}